Top 5 components you need in a budget media room

 Building your budget media room will take some planning.
 Start with a floor plan and play with your options.

 When you’re confident with the layout, then start to purchase items, bit by bit.
 Use our recommendations as a starting point and customise your room to match your personality.
+Also consider automating your cinema room to make it easier to use.

 As we’ve hopefully shown, you can build a fantastic budget media room for a £1,000.